 - In time-limited games, when you hear the whistle (bell, whatever) signaling the end of the time-limit.
 At that point you may need to decide whether the last mene in progress has finished, or whether a new mene has begun yet.

 - When a player arrives late.
-If a mene has already started, a late-arriving player must wait until the end of the mene before he can join the game.
+A late-arriving player cannot join the game while the current mene is in progress.
+He must wait until the start of the next mene before he can join the game.

-To begin the mene, Bob throws the jack, but he throws it too far.
-Before he can throw it again, the time-limit is announced.
+Note that the FIPJP rules say nothing about when a mene finishes.
+In the FIPJP rules, the only important concept is when a mene starts.
+The FIPJP rules say that a mene starts with the successful throw of a live jack.
+The word “successful” here is important.
+Suppose Bob throws the jack, but he throws it too far, and before he can throw it again the time-limit is announced.
 The mene is NOT considered to have begun because the jack has not yet been thrown successfully.

-At of summer 2015, there are no special rules for time-limited games.
-But many national federations and tournaments have their own special rules about when a mene starts and ends during time-limited games.
+Competition organizers, or national federations, may have their own special rules about when a mene starts and ends during time-limited games.
 Popular choices include—

 - A mene is considered to start after the first boule of the mene has been thrown.